ember-template-lint/ember-template-lint/README.md

 You can define and use your own custom rules using the plugin system.
 See [plugin documentation](docs/plugins.md) for more details.

+### Sharing configs

+It is possible to share a config (`extends`) or plugin (custom rules) across projects.
+See [ember-template-lint-plugin-peopleconnect](https://github.com/peopleconnectus/ember-template-lint-plugin-peopleconnect) for an example.

 ## Contributing

 A few ideas for where to take this in the future: